Best Smart Home Devices Under $100 in 2026: 10 Picks That Actually Work

 Wyze Cam v4 — $35 (Best Budget Security Camera)

-Wyze redefined what’s possible at this price point.
+Wyze has truly redefined what’s possible at this price point.
 The Cam v4 records 2K video, includes color night vision, person/vehicle/pet AI detection, and two-way audio — all for $35.
 The optional Cam Plus subscription ($1.99/month) adds cloud recording and package detection.
-I’ve been running three of these for eight months — uptime has been excellent, and the 2K image quality is genuinely useful for identifying faces and license plates.
+I’ve been running three of these for eight months; uptime has been excellent, and that 2K image quality is genuinely useful for identifying faces and license plates.

 Blink Mini 2 — $39 (Best for Amazon Ecosystem)

-Blink Mini 2 integrates natively with Echo Show and Alexa for live camera feeds via voice command.
-Free cloud storage for clip history is included — rare at this price point.
-If you’re already in the Amazon ecosystem, this is the logical home security cameras choice.
+The Blink Mini 2 integrates natively with Echo Show and Alexa, letting you get live camera feeds via voice command.
+Plus, free cloud storage for clip history is included — that’s rare at this price point.
+If you’re already deep in the Amazon ecosystem, this is the logical home security cameras choice.

 Smart Thermostat Options Under $100